-In September 2017, the Department of Education 1) rolled back Title IX guidance, specifically previous guidance offered in the 2011 "Dear Colleague" letter and the 2014 Question/Answer set; 2) issued interim guidance pertaining to Title IX; and 3) published notice of its intent to negotiate regulations pertaining to Title IX.
+In September 2017, the Department of Education 1) rolled back Title IX guidance, specifically, previous guidance offered in the 2011 "Dear Colleague" letter and the 2014 Question/Answer set; 2) issued interim guidance pertaining to Title IX; and 3) published notice of its intent to negotiate regulations pertaining to Title IX.
+An NAST Federal Advisory was sent regarding the November 2018 Department of Education release of a Notice of Proposed Rulemaking.
+This Notice requested comment regarding proposed regulations related to Title IX.
+It remains to be seen what changes will result from these actions.